 This Department is responsible for implementing territory-wide policies of food safety control and enforcing the food legislation.
 To this end, part of its duties is to exercise the power provided under Section 62(1) of the Public Health and Municipal Services Ordinance to collect food samples at points of entry to the territory for analyses, including bacteriological and chemical examinations.

 This Department will pay the market price of any samples taken from importers.
 Due to difficulties in ascertaining the price at entry points, the Department will issue a sampling notice to importers when samples are collected.
 The notice will specify items and quantities of food samples which have been taken.
 Importers could send an invoice and a copy of the notice afterwards to the Centre for Food Safety of Food and Environment Hygiene Department at 43/F, Queensway Government Offices, 66 Queensway, Hong Kong for payment.

 Importers should pay attention to the specific import procedures for these food products as set out below.

 Source of Manufacture

 The Milk Regulation requires, inter alia, any milk or milk beverage to be imported into Hong Kong from a source of manufacture that has been approved by the Director of Food and Environmental Hygiene.
-Assistant Director (Food Surveillance and Control) of Food and Environmental Hygiene Department exercises the authority on behalf of the Director to make the approval.
 Before importing these food products into Hong Kong, importers need to apply to the Food Import & Export Section of the Centre for Food Safety through on-line system at FTP website (www.ftp.cfs.gov.hk) or paper-mode application and provide the following information either in English or Chinese or accompanied by a verified translation in either English or Chinese:

 - Copy of valid registration certificate of the product’s manufacturing plant issued by a competent authority of the place of food origin;